Quatre poèmes hindous: Titles and dedications

 The performance lasts just under nine minutes.

 Composition

 At the end of the French Third Republic, the Far East was in fashion in France, particularly in certain artistic circles.
 The French composer Maurice Delage (1879–1961) travelled to British India at the end of 1911, largely funded by his father, who accompanied him.
 The visit lasted until May 1913.
 Delage named the mélodies he composed after the cities he was visiting when he composed them: Jaipur ("Jeypur"), Varanasi ("Bénarès"), Lahore, and Chennai ("Madras").

-According to Philippe Rodriguez, the trip allowed the young composer to "reduce as much as possible an inferiority complex" he suffered from, despite ecouragement from Maurice Ravel, thanks to "the authenticity of an exoticism drawn from the source".
+According to Philippe Rodriguez, the trip allowed the young composer to "reduce as much as possible an inferiority complex" he suffered from, despite encouragement from Maurice Ravel, thanks to "the authenticity of an exoticism drawn from the source".
 Rodriguez states the Quatre poèmes hindous represent "one of the first attempts to introduce the melodic and rhythmic forms of Indian music to the language of Western music".